TempoDev/Cave-Breaker/README.md

   * the tiles you have not explored are hidden, so you can't know where it lead
   * you can see the status of a level and it's completion rank from here.

-You can access the menu from this screen : simply slide up from the bottom and it will appear.
+You can access the menu from this screen : simply slide up and it will appear.
 You can also see and edit your team from here (just click on it).

-##### Choosing you team
+##### Manage your team

 ![Board](https://github.com/TempoDev/Cave-Breaker/blob/doc/thumbnail_select.png)